coderpatros/docker-nginx-waf/README.md

 ## Tags

-There are currently four moving tags, `latest`, `stable`, `mainline` and `dev`.
+There are currently three moving tags, `stable`, `mainline` and `latest`.

 `stable` is the recommended tag to use.
-Builds with this tag have passed both functional and performance tests.
+Builds with this tag have passed functional, performance and burn in tests.

-`mainline` has passed functional tests, but not performance tests.
+`mainline` has passed functional and performance tests, but not burn in tests.

+## Tests

+_Functional tests_ perform a sequence of requests to validate that the rule engine is working as configured. i.e. dodgy requests are being blocked, normal requests are being allowed.

+_Performance tests_ time how long it takes to make 100,000 requests.
+The time taken is compared to previous baseline runs from the stable branch.
+This is to ensure no unexpected performance regressions creep in.

+_Burn in_ tests are run for 5 hours.
+They just make as many requests as possible during that time.

 ## Usage